chocoluffy/wechat_web_scraper/README.md

 ### content engine

 Install python library dependency in virtual environment using "conda", and redis by `brew install redis`.
+In order to use "flask.ext.api", we need also install Flask-API by `pip install Flask-API`.

 ## Logs